China aims to build its own Yellowstone on Tibetan plateau

 In contrast, the national parks system is being designed from the ground-up to incorporate global best practices and new science.

-Now Ouyang is drawing upon that work to map priority areas for conservation and advise park planners, focusing on habitats of endangered species that live only in China.
+Now Ouyang is drawing upon that work, combined with surveys of more than 1,500 species of endangered and threatened plants and animals, to map priority areas for conservation and advise park planners.
+He is focusing on habitats of endangered species that live only in China.

 "If we lose it here, it's gone," he says.